 If you use centrifuge technology to extract cannabinoids from biomass, we strongly recommend Lenticular based filtration methods.
-For this reason, we created a multistage filtration skid that addresses the filtration needs of this extraction method and also addresses the most pros and cons of lenticular systems.
+For this reason, we created a multistage filtration skid that addresses the filtration needs of this extraction method and also addresses most pros and cons of lenticular systems.

 Most centrifuges use 74-micron bags to house biomass to be washed in centrifuges.
 This makes loading and unloading the centrifuge fast and efficient.
 This, however, allows the introduction of sub 74-micron biomass particles into the miscella stream.
 We address this issue using a bag filter, where most of these biomass particles are captured.
-Typically, we use 25-10 micron bags to capture these particles.
+Typically, we use 25-10 micron bags to capture these particles (pre-filtration).
 We do this because the bags are cheap and disposable.
 Lenticular modules are not.
 When appropriate, the stream can be recirculated to eliminate biomass through the bag filter only, so that the solution can be reused in the centrifuge without accumulation of solids in the stream.
 This “rough” pass filtration quickly removes large particles when necessary.
 Once bags fill, the process is stopped, and bags quickly changed out.

 The second issue with centrifuges comes with temperature.
 Waxes and other fats typically will not heavily dissolve at temperatures below -60C.
 Many centrifuges operate at -20F or even -40F so some fasts, waxes, and lipids dissolve into the solution.
 As the solution accumulates more and more fats and lipids, the solution is no longer able to hold as many fats and they drop out of suspension.
 The removal of fats is usually done in a separate process, but since most labs reuse their solution, a concentration of 20% cannabinoids is common.
 Those fats become problematic when the saturated solution is recirculated through a chiller to be reused to extract more biomass.
-The cold walls of the chiller cause fats and lipids to coagulate in the chiller and either decreasing efficiency or clogging the system altogether.
+The cold walls of the chiller cause fats and lipids to coagulate in the chiller and either decrease efficiency or clogging the system altogether.
 Dissolved fats that coagulate in a concentrated solution are a headache and must be removed.

 To alleviate this issue, a lenticular module is used.
 Filtration paper impregnated with filter media such as diatomaceous earth is used to capture small particles and fats.
 By removing these solids, we help alleviate further problems downstream.
 Lenticular filters do a great job of removing fats, though they are not cost-effective when the amounts of fats are great.
 For this reason, you would not use a lenticular for CO2 based crude.